MOBILE GEOFENCING ADVERTISING

 Burger King encouraged its customers to go to McDonald’s, but with a twist.

-As soon as they entered the “fence,” they could unlock a deal for a one-cent Whopper burger on the Burger King app.
+The moment they entered the “fence,” the marketer unlocked a deal.
+According to this deal, customers can grab a Whopper burger at one-cent on the Burger King app.

-The risky promotion resulted in over 1 million downloads of the Burger King app and took full advantage of their largest competitor’s foot traffic.
+Indeed, it was a risky promotion.
+But surprisingly, it resulted in over 1 million downloads of the Burger King app.
+In fact, the campaign help them took advantage of their largest competitor’s foot traffic.

-Uber uses geofencing to create fences around airports, nightclubs, hotels, and more.
-When users get off a plane, one of the first things they do is check their phones.
+Likewise, Uber uses geofencing to create fences around airports, nightclubs, hotels, and more.
+It’s intention is to target mobile users when they get off a plane.
+It is because browsing online or checking phones is one of the first things they usually do.

-By focusing campaigns on travelers and positioning themselves to meet a travelers’ transportation needs, Uber generated over $7 Billion in revenues and is coming closer to profitability.
-They credit their mobile geofencing advertising strategy to quickly becoming an industry leader.
+Moreover, Uber intends to meet travelers’ transportation needs at any cost.
+Surprisingly, with geofencing, it has generated over $7 Billion in revenues and is coming closer to profitability.
+Above all, this mobile geofencing advertising strategy is assisting them to quickly become an industry leader.

 C.R.
 England was facing challenges finding drivers.
-They knew where their prospective drivers were and needed a way to reach this targeted audience.
+They knew the location of their prospective drivers but only needed a way to reach this targeted audience.

 The ads appeared at places like truck stops.
 In the ad copy, C.R.
 England made compelling offers to entice people to apply for their open truck drive positions.
-By using location-based marketing, they were able to substantially increase application rates.
+Substantially, this location-based marketing strategy help increase application rates.